- Name the exact task before you subscribe.

 For any AI tool you're considering, write down answers to these five questions on one page:

-- Workflow: What specific, recurring task does this change?
+- Task: What specific, recurring task does this change?

-- Volume: How many hours per week does that workflow consume today?
+- Volume: How many hours per week does that task consume today?

 - Person: Whose job is affected, and have they been consulted?